mom-ocean/MOM6/ac/README.md

 Exported environment variables such as `FC` or `FCFLAGS` will be passed to the corresponding `configure` scripts.

-The following configuration options are also provided by, which can be used to specify the git URL and commit of the dependencies.
+The following configuration options are also provided, which can be used to specify the git URL and commit of the dependencies.

 `MKMF_URL` (*default:* https://github.com/NOAA-GFDL/mkmf.git)